Best practices for escalating tickets

 Establish workflow rules

 Setup a workflow rule that automatically flips the status of a ticket to ‘Client Responded’ once a client responds.
-You’ll likely want to use this for your tickets in a ‘Waiting’ status so that ConnectWise Manage doesn’t flip new tickets to ‘Client Responded.’
+You’ll likely want to use this for your tickets in a ‘Waiting’ status so that ConnectWise PSA doesn’t flip new tickets to ‘Client Responded.’

 Having trouble staying on top of your dispatching and ensuring SLAs don’t get missed?
 Simply create a rule that will alert your service manager if a ticket is sitting in an unassigned status for too long.